Yesterday wo Utatte – Character Analysis

 Rikuo Uozumi

-Uozumi finished college 6 months ago, she intended to confess her feelings to her friend Shinako on graduation day, but she didn't.
+Uozumi finished college 6 months ago, he had the goal of confessing his feelings to his friend Shinako on graduation day, but he didn't.

-However, Rikuo meets Shinako in Tokyo and ends up declaring himself and being rejected, and despite all the disappointment and sadness he finds a hobby in photography, but is always unsure of taking a step forward.
+However, Rikuo meets Shinako again in Tokyo and ends up declaring himself and being rejected, and despite all the disillusionment and sadness he finds a hobby in photography, but always unsure of taking a step forward.

 Haru Nonaka

-Haru has feelings for Rikuo and says that he met him 5 years ago, but at first he doesn't remember her because of her big change in appearance, before being a girl in a uniform with her hair tied up and now a flamboyant and sincere person who has a raven named Kansuke as a pet.
+Haru has feelings for Rikuo and says he met him 5 years ago, but at first he doesn't remember her because of her big change in appearance, before a girl in uniform and tied hair and now an extravagant and sincere person who has a crow named Kansuke as a pet.

-Having dropped out of high school, he tries to avoid Shinako who was his old teacher, but after learning that Rikuo likes Shinako, Haru confronts her and declares war saying that he will not lose to his old sensei.
+Having dropped out of high school, she tries to avoid Shinako, who was her former teacher, but after learning that Rikuo likes Shinako, Haru confronts her and declares war, saying that she will not lose to her former sensei.

 Shinako Morinome

-Morinome is depressed because her teenage boyfriend passed away due to illness, which made her leave her hometown in Kanazawa and go to Tokyo, but her late boyfriend's father and younger brother live in Tokyo, and she visits them often. , which makes her have a hole in her heart, always carrying the death of her loved one in her chest.
+Morinome is depressed because her teenage boyfriend passed away due to an illness, which made her leave her hometown in Kanazawa and go to Tokyo, but in Tokyo live her late boyfriend's father and younger brother, and she visits them often, which leaves her with a hole in her heart, always carrying the death of her beloved in her chest.

-In addition to the fact that her late love's younger brother, Rou, invests romantically in her, leaving her with a feeling of guilt for causing this type of behavior in someone she considers a brother.
+In addition to the fact that her late love's younger brother, Rou, romantically invested in her, leaving her feeling guilty for causing this type of behavior in someone she considers a brother.

-For these reasons Shinako cannot close the doors of her past or open new ones for the future, not knowing how to respond to Rikuo's feelings and even with her former student Haru declaring war against her for Rikuo, their conversations always put her feet on the ground. , inspiring her to move forward.
+For these reasons, Shinako cannot close the doors of her past nor open new ones for the future, not knowing how to respond to Rikuo's feelings and even with her former student Haru declaring war against her for Rikuo, their conversations always keep her feet on the ground, inspiring her to move forward.

 Rou Hayakawa

 Hayakawa is a high school student and the younger brother of Shinako's late boyfriend.
-He liked to draw, but after his older brother's death he stopped, returning only years later.
+He enjoyed drawing, but after his older brother's death, he stopped, only returning to it years later.

-He has unrequited feelings for Shinako, he feels that he needs to provide the support that his older brother could not, forcing himself to mature faster so that Shinako considers him a man, but he continues to act like a spoiled child, seeing Rikuo as a rival.
+He has unrequited feelings for Shinako, feels he needs to give the support that his older brother couldn't, forcing himself to mature faster so that Shinako considers him a man, but continues to act like a spoiled child, seeing Rikuo as a rival.

 “Living is 49% about the past and 51% about the future”